START YOUR OWN WINNING STREAK

 Texas Tech vs. West Virginia: ATS Betting Stats and Trends

-• West Virginia has won 12 games against the spread this season, while failing to cover 11 times.
+• West Virginia has won 12 games against the spread this year, while failing to cover 11 times.

 • As a 4.5-point underdog or more in 2025-26, West Virginia is 1-3 against the spread compared to the 5-9 ATS record Texas Tech racks up as a 4.5-point favorite.

-• Texas Tech is 5-4-0 against the spread in conference play this year.
+• Texas Tech has five wins against the spread in nine conference games this season.

-• Against the spread in Big 12 games, West Virginia is 5-5-0 this season.
+• West Virginia is 5-5-0 against the spread in Big 12 play this season.

 Texas Tech vs. West Virginia: Moneyline Betting Stats